spatie/laravel-medialibrary/docs/installation-setup.md

      * When activated, this attaches a ?v=xx query string to the URL.
      */
     'version_urls' => false,

     /*
-     * The class that contains the strategy for determining a media file's path.
-     */
-    'path_generator' => null,

-    /*
      * Medialibrary will try to optimize all converted images by removing